 Thomas and Mary Yeo of Woolfardisworthy

-Thomas’s will was proved in London on 16 February 1658/9 [note 1] and Mary’s will was exhibited at Barnstaple on 6 June 1663.
-It is useful that transcripts of these wills have survived, as the parish registers for Woolfardisworthy at that time are incomplete [note 2].
+Thomas’s will was proved in London in 1658 and Mary’s will was exhibited at Barnstaple in 1663.
+It is fortunate that transcripts of these wills have survived, as the parish registers for Woolfardisworthy from that time are missing [note 3].

 Thomas and Mary lived at West Town, a former fortified manor house that was part of the estate of Hartland Abbey.
 They had eight children: